Adam's Antique Radio Page

 Welcome to my antique radio page!

 I have an affinity for old radios as well as old computers.
-My first find was a Ray-Jefferson 630/RDF multiband marine reciever, which was given to me by a relative.
+My first find was a Ray-Jefferson 630/RDF multiband marine receiver, which was given to me by a relative.
 Meant to be used on a boat, it has inputs for 12 volts DC only, though it also takes batteries.
-The five bands are AM, FM, MB (marine band; just above the AM broadcast band), LW (longwave; below the AM broadcast band) and VHF (above the FM broadcast band).
-It's distinguishing characteristic is a large, rotatable directional antenna (with a compass ring surrounding it), designed to fine-tune signals coming from all different directions (it's meant to be used with MB, though it may also work with AM and LW).
+The five bands are AM, FM, MB (marine band; just above the AM broadcast band), LW (longwave; below the AM broadcast band) and VHF (above the FM broadcast band). its distinguishing characteristic is a large, rotatable directional antenna (with a compass ring surrounding it), designed to fine-tune signals coming from all different directions (it's meant to be used with MB, though it may also work with AM and LW).
 These sets aren't particularly common, but they made several different versions, some even including LCD digital tuning.

-My second find was a Hallicrafters S-118 communications reciever.
-In it's time, Hallicrafters was a well-known manufacturer of quality communication recievers.
+My second find was a Hallicrafters S-118 communications receiver.
+In its time, Hallicrafters was a well-known manufacturer of quality communication recievers.
 Many are still in good working order even today.
 The Hallicrafters S-118 was produced in 1962, and cost $100 when new.
 It features nearly-continuous coverage from 190KC to 30MC, split up into 5 bands: LW (longwave, covering 190KC to 420KC), BC (broadcast AM band, covering 495KC to 1.6MC), and SW (shortwave, covering 1.6MC to 30MC in three bands).
 The radio has a separate dial for bandspread (allowing for very fine tuning adjustments), as well as a sensitivity control (a bit scratchy), a BFO (Beat Frequency Oscillator, allowing for reception of single sideband (SSB) transmissions) switch, a receive/standby switch, an input/output jack on the back (used as an output when in receive mode, and as an input when in standby mode), and ANL (Automatic Noise Limiter) switch, and other functions.
 All in all, a terrific reciever.
 (See more about it on my my Hallicrafters page ).

 "It looks